Discrimination and Sexual Harassment Lawyers Battling Retaliation in the Workplace for Over 25 Years

-What is Workplace Retaliation?
+What Are Some Forms of Workplace Retaliation?

-- Negative work evaluations
+- Negative work evaluation

-- Salary decreases or demotions
+- Salary decreases or demotion.

 - Firing or termination

 - A decrease in hours usually worked within a given pay period.

 - Transfer to positions for which you are not qualified